top of page

 2014 - 2019 Chaplain, Chicago Area Morehouse College Alumni Association

-2014 - 2018- Publicity Co-Chair, Xi Lambda Chapter, Alpha Phi Alpha Fraternity, Inc.
+2014 – Present – Publicity & Events Committee Chair, Xi Lambda Chapter, Alpha Phi Alpha Fraternity, Inc.

-2013 (Present) – Outreach Director, Chicago Football Classic
+2013-2024 – Outreach Director, Chicago Football Classic

 Says Rev. Smith, "I live my life following the words of my daddy, “Son, all you have to do is be a Better Black Man today than the day before.
 That is the definition of success".